Loading...

 Accepting Applications

-Funding is to support the enhancement, restoration, or establishment of wetlands on agricultural landscapes in Ontario.
+RALP funding supports the restoration or establishment of wetlands on agricultural landscapes in Ontario.

-Wetlands result in more resilient agricultural landscapes with an increased ability to sequester carbon, reduce soil erosion and provide many other ecological and water quality benefits.
+Wetlands result in more resilient agricultural landscapes with an increased ability to sequester carbon, reduce soil erosion, and provide many other ecological and water quality benefits.
+Wetlands are areas that are either covered or saturated with water at some times of the year.

 Resilient Agricultural Landscape Program